putnamalbert/BACnet-Segmentation/1-Segmentation.md

 ### SC Certificate Domains

 Situations will arise of certificate scenario mismatch.
 Segmentation will eventually become a mater of matching security domains.
+Cimetrics will provide a BACnet/SC to BACnet/SC BNSD to bridge this gap.